trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Disabled:** if the network is open, no additional configuration is required.

-* **WEP:** this type of network can be configured to use either a hex or a plaintext key.
+* **WEP:** this type of network can be configured to use either a hex or a plaintext key and Network Manager will automatically select the type of key that it has detected.
   If you click "WEP" then the "Configure" button, you will see the screen shown in Figure 8.18h.
 Type the key into both network key boxes.
-If the key is complex, check the "Show Key" box to make sure that the passwords are correct and that they match.
-Uncheck this box when you are finished to replace the characters in the key with the * symbol.
+If the key is complex, check the
+  "Show Key" box to make sure that the passwords are correct and that they match.
+Uncheck this box when you are finished to replace the characters in the key with the "*" symbol.
 A wireless access point that uses WEP can store up to 4 keys and the number in the key index indicates which key you wish to use.

 * **WPA Personal:** this type of network uses a plaintext key.
 If you click "WPA Personal" then the "Configure" button, you will see the screen shown in
   Figure 8.18i.
 Type in the key twice to verify it.
 If the key is complex, you can check the "Show Key" box to make sure the passwords match.

-- **WPA Enterprise:** if you click "WPA Enterprise" then the "Configure" button, you will see the screen shown in Figure 8.18j.
+* **WPA Enterprise:** if you click "WPA Enterprise" then the "Configure" button, you will see the screen shown in Figure 8.18j.
 Select the authentication method ("EAP-TLS", "EAP-TTLS", or "EAP-PEAP"), input the EAP identity, browse for the CA certificate, client certificate and private key file, and input and verify the password.